-Rashad Watson was named the defensive secondary coach in February of 2024
+Rashad Watson was named the defensive secondary coach in February of 2024.

-Watson comes to Richmond after spending the last two seasons as the defensive coordinator at Tuskegee University in Alabama.
-While in charge of the Tiger defense, Watson helped lead Tuskegee to back-to-back winning seasons and a SIACÂ West Championship in 2023.
+Watson came to Richmond after spending the previous two seasons as the defensive coordinator at Tuskegee University in Alabama.
+While in charge of the Tiger defense, Watson helped lead Tuskegee to back-to-back winning seasons and a SIAC West Championship in 2023.

 Watson’s defense also led the SIAC in interceptions and produced seven defensive all-conference honorees.